(Kingston, Pennsylvania, October 17, 1893 – Turnberry, Scotland, April 5, 1918).1

 Brader was apparently posted along with Ludwig and the other four cadets to Newmarket and No. 192 N.T.
 [Night Training] Squadron in mid-December 1917, where, again, according to Ludwig’s diary, flying opportunities were very limited.
 From there at the end of the month they were sent to Gosport, where, finally, they began serious training, initially on Avros, and then on S.E.5s.
 There were also opportunities for theater, dinners, and dances at nearby Portsmouth and Southsea.
 Ludwig records various such outings in January and February 1918 with “George” and “George and Don,” presumably referring to George Brader and Don Poler.

 Brader’s very sketchy R.A.F. service record includes the annotation “Grad: C.F.S.
-15-2-18,” indicating he’d flown the requisite number of hours solo, piloted a scout, and qualified to be recommended for his commission.13 Pershing’s cable forwarding the recommendation is dated March 16, 1918, and the confirming cable from Washington April 6, 1918.14
+15-2-18,” i.e., graduated from this stage of R.F.C. training.13 Around this time he was recommended for his commission; Pershing’s cable forwarding the recommendation is dated March 16, 1918 (there was typically a delay between the initial recommendation and the cable); the confirming cable from Washington is dated April 6, 1918.14 The apparently dilatory process involved in getting men their commissions was frustrating for all concerned.

 Assuming Brader’s training continued to parallel that of Ludwig and Poler, he would have been at Castle Bromwich sometime in February.
 At some point he moved on to Turnberry in Scotland.
 There is a cryptic notation, “88 Sqdn,” on his R.A.F. service record; perhaps he was to be posted to this squadron, which left for France, equipped with Bristol Fighters, in April of 1918.15 However, Brader died at Turnberry on April 5, 1917.
 He was “carrying out gunnery practice” in S.E.5a C1762.
 He made an “outward spin at 150 feet [and the] mach[ine] spun into ground with engine on and caught fire on impact.”
 A court of inquiry determined that the crash was “due to an error of judgment in that he turned down wind with insufficient bank too near the ground, this error was probably due to his mistaking ground speed for air speed, the wind being fairly strong.”16